 The Invisalign® system uses virtually invisible aligners, rather than metal bands, brackets or wires, to straighten teeth comfortably.
 The aligners are custom-made to fit the teeth and are easily removable so patients can eat, drink, brush and floss.
 The advantage that Invisalign teeth aligners have over regular braces is that they are virtually undetectable.

 The Invisalign system uses advanced 3-D computer-imaging technology to project tooth movement in a patient’s mouth.
-Through this type of technology, Portland dentists Keri Smith and David Hiebert are able to create a set of clear and custom-made aligners for the patient.
+Through this type of technology, Portland dentist Keri Smith are able to create a set of clear and custom-made aligners for the patient.
 These are known as repositioners and they gradually move the teeth to be more aligned.
 Patients wear each aligner for about two weeks, then move on to the next set, until the teeth-positioning goal has been met.
 Ultimately, around 12 months, the final teeth alignment goal is met to improve both functional and aesthetic goals.

 Who are the Ideal Candidates for Invisalign Treatment?